akazad1235/akazad1235/README.md

 ### Hi there 👋

-I'm Azad fro Bangladesh, and Idon content on Web Desing And Development.
+I'm Azad from Bangladesh, and I do content on Web Desing And Development.
 I really enjoy learning languages, framworks & library like Laravel & React js as well as working Node js.You can check my portfolio and project.

 - 🔭 I’m currently working on ...
 Web Development